Assemble your group in an area with ample room to move in front.

 Health & Wellness Programming

-The manner in which group members interact with one another during the game (both the pair up front and the audience) will provide you with many opportunities to focus on social-emotional learning competencies.
+The manner in which group members interact with one another during the game (the performing pair and the audience) will provide you with many opportunities to explore emotional literacy.
 For example, it is absolutely necessary for all participants to read a variety of social cues and respond accordingly.
 And, as a facilitator, you must be acutely aware of the level of frustration that may build in the chosen pair and provide a series of gentle clues to keep events on track, if necessary.
-In addition to the prompts described in the Reflection tab, here are some further questions to help your group reflect on SEL skills:

 Group Formations: Involve three or four people to create a position in which every person is physically connected in some way to the others.